bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 An array is `Nonempty` when it has at least `1` up to any `*` number of elements. [^no-dependent-typing]

-#### Collections
-Two collection types are supported with special syntax although conceptually they aren't data types but [behaviours](#behaviours).
-In contrast to the fix length of arrays collection are of a variable length that is not reflected on type level.

-A `Sentence` is a _list_ of `Word`s of variable length.

-		data Sentence :: [Word]

 [^no-dependent-typing]: Note that the [formalism](/glossary/#formalism) is not dependently typed.
 Its
     concept of (type) shapes is related but less open.

+#### Collections
+Two collection types are supported with special syntax although conceptually they aren't specific data types but abstract data [behaviours](#behaviours).
+In contrast to the fix length of arrays collection are of a variable length (that is not reflected on type level).

+		data Sentence :: [Word]

+A `Sentence` is a _list_ of `Word`s of variable length.
 Furthermore sets are supported with special syntax.

 		data Team :: {Member}